 From time to time, new accounting pronouncements are issued by the FASB or other standard setting bodies and adopted by the Company on or prior to the specified effective date.
 Unless otherwise discussed, the Company believes that the impact of recently issued standards that are not yet effective will not have a material impact on its financial position or results of operations upon adoption.
-As of June 30, 2023, there are no new material accounting pronouncements that the Company is considering adopting.
+As of September 30, 2023, there are no new material accounting pronouncements that the Company is considering adopting, other than those described below.